Chicodemilo/DesktopDbMeter/README.md

 Has 4 modes.

-Tracks time listening over 75Db and adds it up... so you can track and not blow year ears out, kiddies.
+Tracks time listening over 75Db and adds it up... so you can adjust and not blow year ears out, kiddies.